asyncapi/glee/docs/auth/httpApiKey.md

-## Getting started with username and password authentication
+## Getting started with httpAPIKey authentication

-This guide will walk through how to implement username and password authentication in Glee.
+This guide will walk through how to implement authentication using the `httpAPiKey` security scheme in Glee.

 A sample `asyncapi.yaml` for a server with security requirements and user `HttpApiKey` security scheme is shown below: